George Watts Hill: Biography

 Following the war, Hill continued to work in Durham at the family businesses and at Watts Hospital, as well as with organizations that promoted better medical care for North Carolinians.
 His work with the Hospital Care Association and the Hospital Savings Association led to their eventual merger with Blue Cross Blue Shield.
 In 1957, he began partnering with other local businessmen to develop what would eventually become Research Triangle Park.
 During 1963, Hill served on the Durham Interim Committee, a group appointed by the mayor of Durham to help ease racial tensions caused by segregation.

-Hill active in service and philanthropy towards the University of North Carolina.
-He was appointed to its Board of Trustees in 1955 and served on the executive committee.
+Hill was active in service and philanthropy towards the University of North Carolina.
+He was appointed to its board of trustees in 1955 and served on the executive committee.
 During his tenure, the board was involved with the Speaker Ban debate, consolidation of the university system, the sale of public utilities, and general planning questions.
 According to UNC President William C. Friday, George Watts Hill “was the one member of the board that stood with me all the way through the Speaker Ban thing.”

 In 1962, Hill moved to a new home in Chapel Hill and donated his Quail Roost Home and some of its land to the University, intending it to be used as a conference center.
 Other parts of the Quail Roost property remained with Hill's son, John Sprunt Hill II.
 The conference center plan was never fully realized, and the University eventually sold the property.
 Hill remained on the board of trustees (later the board of governors) until 1981.
 He continued to donate monetarily until his death.

 Hill's wife Ann died in 1974.
 The following year, Hill married Anne Gibson Hutchison, a Durham teacher with two daughters and a son.
 One of the daughters had a learning disability, which prompted Hill to invest in a new program designed to help students with learning disabilities.
 This program eventually became a school, the Hill Center in Durham.